-We did not repurchase any of our equity securities during the fourth quarter of 2024.
+We did not repurchase any of our equity securities during the three months or year ended December 31, 2023.

 Item 6.
 [Reserved]

 Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations

 The following discussion should be read in conjunction with our financial statements and accompanying notes included in Item 8.
 "Financial Statements and Supplementary Data" of this annual report on Form 10-K.